yar904/rork-kurdish-cuisine-cashier-system/README.md

 cd <YOUR_PROJECT_NAME>

 # Step 3: Install the necessary dependencies.
-bun i
+npm install

-# Step 4: Start the instant web preview of your Rork app in your browser, with auto-reloading of your changes
+# Step 4: Start the Expo development server with auto-reloading.
-bun run start-web

-# Step 5: Start iOS preview
-# Option A (recommended):
-bun run start  # then press "i" in the terminal to open iOS Simulator
-# Option B (if supported by your environment):
-bun run start -- --ios
+npm run start

+# Step 5: Launch a platform target from the Expo CLI (press "i" for iOS, "a" for Android, or "w" for web).
 ```

 ### **Edit a file directly in GitHub**